Foods Not Safe for Cats & Dogs

 Dairy products

 Some adult animals may get diarrhea from dairy products.
 Try lactose-fee milk products.
-Cottage cheese and yogurt appear to be more stomach friendly.
+There are several recipes on nocans.com that make use of cottage cheese or yogurt which appear to be more stomach friendly.

 Dog Food to cats on a regular basis